About the Minor

 Declaring a Minor

-- Meet with the LACS program adviser, Diana Schwartz Francisco, before the end of Spring quarter of your 3rd year to declare your intention to complete the program.
-Click here to make an appointment during Dr. Schwartz Francisco's office hours for advising.
-To help you map your BA minor, you may want to complete this minor worksheet.
+- Meet with Lindsay and with the LACS program adviser, Diana Schwartz Francisco, before the end of Spring quarter of your 3rd year to declare your intention to complete the program.

-- Submit your approval to complete the minor form to your College adviser.
+- Submit your Consent to Complete a Minor form to your College adviser.
 This form should be submitted no later than Spring Quarter of your third year.